 With laminate furniture, I highly suggest giving it some extra protection.
 Give it a couple coats of Polycrylic after you finish painting it to really try and protect that surface.

 Even if you follow all these steps, there will most likely come a time down the road when your painted piece of laminate furniture will chip or the paint may start to peel away.
-This is just the beast of painting laminate furniture.
+This is just the nature of painting laminate furniture.

 Types of Paint for Plastic Surfaces